 Be sun savvy

 The number one, easiest and most important factor you can influence when it comes to aging is sun exposure.
-Whilst getting enough sun is important in obtaining sufficient vitamin D for strong bones and possibly influence our mood, UV rays can cause skin damage even on a cloudy day.
+Whilst catching some sun can help provide vitamin D for healthy bones, UV rays can cause skin damage even on a cloudy day.
 They can contribute to skin ageing (think wrinkles and pigmentation) and increase the risk of skin cancer.
 Getting 5-30 minutes (depending on time of day, season and latitude) of unprotected sun exposure between the hours of 10 a.m. and 3 p.m. twice a week is sufficient for topping up on vitamin D (Holick 2007); the rest of the time be sure to apply an SPF sunscreen to exposed skin.